“Development of superhuman machine intelligence is probably the greatest threat to the continued existence of humanity.”

 Concentration of Power

 We already live in a highly unequal society — one in which certain governments, companies, and individuals wield vastly more control than their peers.
-As AI proliferates, some worry that its benefits might be captures asymmetrically by the wealthy and powerful — worsening this concentration of power.
+As AI proliferates, some worry that its benefits might be captured asymmetrically by the wealthy and powerful — worsening this concentration of power.

-Imagine tech companies that amass and leverage huge amounts of personal data to make models specialized to interact with and persuade individuals.
+Just imagine tech companies that amass and leverage huge amounts of personal data to make models specialized to interact with and persuade individuals.
 Governments adopt AI for surveillance and social control, and use their asymmetry of power to make demands of other countries.
 Workers lose livelihoods to automation while the profits of automation flow upward, instead of being distributed across the population.

 These are all possibilities that will need to be addressed in order to ensure that AI makes empowers everybody, rather than worsening the disempowerment already spread throughout so much of the modern world.